ronsperber/PINN/README.md

 - `pinn_utils/pinn.py`: Contains the `PINN` class and `solve` function.
   - `PINN` creates a feed-forward neural network with input, hidden, and output layers.
 Activation functions can be specified per layer.
-  - `solve` trains the network to minimize the residual of a given DE, using initial conditions and the supplied `F` function.
+  - `ode_solve` trains the network to minimize the residual of a given DE, using initial conditions and the supplied `F` function.
+  - `train` is used to take any neural network along with 1 or more datasets and a loss function and train the network based on that.

 - `pinn_utils/de_sols.py`: Analytic solutions for example DEs used in the app.